 - A lot of folks promote Bluehost, a company that provides hosting for websites and blogs.
 Why do they pitch Bluehost?
 Do bloggers actually use Bluehost?
 No. I don't know a single one who does.
 Yet, people promote the company because they earn $100 per sign-up…maybe more.
 When asked why they push Bluehost if they don't use the company themselves, they'll say, “Well, my blog is too big.
 Bluehost is good for beginners.”
 Fair enough.
 But in private, I've never heard a single blogger say they'd use Bluehost even if they were starting out.
 Regardless, they're perfectly fine running “How to Blog” articles that promote the company.
 (I have nothing against Bluehost, by the way.)

 - In the personal finance space, you see ads for Personal Capital everywhere.
 I have them here on Get Rich Slowly.
-(And soon I'll move over my Personal Capital review from Money Boss.)
+(I even have a Personal Capital review.)
 In this case, many folks do use (and like) Personal Capital.
 I like the service — primarily because I think they have one of the best retirement planning tools on the market.
 But many of the people promoting Personal Capital do not use the app for various reasons.
 In fact, some have strong objections to the company yet still push it on their financial blogs because they earn thousands of dollars per month doing so.

 Every so often, you get to see a public example of a blogger having second thoughts, changing their mind about what they're willing to do for money.
 Last week, Early Retirement Dude wrote an article entitled “I Won't Be Advertising for Personal Capital Anymore, and I Apologize for Doing So”.
 (I love that piece for its honesty!)